Skip to main content

 5. Looking at the next 20 years of victim compensation, what do program directors and stakeholders perceive as most critical to improving and/or sustaining the performance of victim compensation programs?

-To answer these questions, NORC and Urban will survey victim compensation program administrators in each state and partner with four states for a deep-dive assessment of their programs.
-In each of the four deep-dive states, we will interview victim compensation program stakeholders, collect victim compensation data, and survey individuals who have filed for victim compensation.
+To answer these questions, NORC and Urban administered surveys with victim compensation program administrators in each state and partnered with Arizona, Delaware, New York, and West Virginia for a deep-dive assessment of their programs.
+In each of the states, we conducted interviews with victim compensation program stakeholders, collected victim compensation data, and administered surveys to individuals who filed for victim compensation.

 Project Leads